neighbourhoodie/couchdb-minihosting/README.md

 For more details on the deploy and rollback scripts, please check out the [`/deployment/README.md`](/deployment/README.md).

+# Automatic Certificate Renewal

+Certificate renewal is done via a CRON job on the first of each month.
+The CRON task will live in `/etc/cron.d/renew_certificate_job`, and it calls the `/renew-certificate.sh` script.
+Logs from that script go to `/var/log/syslog` and have the `renew-cert` prefix.

+> [!IMPORTANT]
+> Note: The [certificate renewal cronjob](renew_certificate_job) assumes that the path to the repo is `/root/couchdb-minihosting`, if you’ve cloned the repo somewhere else, please check `/etc/cron.d/renew_certificate_job` and modify that if necessary.

 # Tips and Tricks

 Some useful Docker commands